TheCodingDen/highlights/README.md

 ## Configuration

 Highlights is configured using a TOML file at `./config.toml` by default.
 To use a different path, set the `HIGHLIGHTS_CONFIG` environment variable.
 The default config with documentation is provided [here](example_config.toml).
-All options can be set using environment variables using this format: `HIGHLIGHTS_SECTION.PROPERTY`.
+All options can be set using environment variables using this format: `HIGHLIGHTS_SECTION_PROPERTY`.
 Examples:
 ```
-HIGHLIGHTS_BOT.TOKEN="your bot token goes here"
+HIGHLIGHTS_BOT_TOKEN="your bot token goes here"
-HIGHLIGHTS_DATABASE.PATH="highlights_data"
+HIGHLIGHTS_DATABASE_PATH="highlights_data"
 ```

 ## Backups